grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "I guess they learned to not waste their torpedos."
 Percy said to Hemi.

 "Sylvia, you should consider the possibility that this sub commander may intend to ram us at depth."
 Said Hemi.
-"He knows he can't get us this deep with a torpedo, and he knows he lost us last time we dove.
+"He knows he cannot get us this deep with a torpedo, and he knows he lost us last time we dove.
 He might not be willing to let that happen a second time."

-"It's a fucking good point Hemi.
-How do we know if that's his move?"
+"That's a terrifying fucking point Hemi.
+How will we know if that's his move?"

 "If they match our depth and do not reduce speed, I would say that it is very likely."